 The MB-SMF performs the following functions to support MBS:

-- General for multicast and broadcast sessions:
+- General for Multicast and Broadcast MBS sessions:

 - Supporting MBS session management (including QoS control).

 - Configuring the MB-UPF for multicast and broadcast data transport, based on the policy rules for multicast and broadcast services from PCF or local policy.